Four things top performing health stocks are focused on for the future

 Resonance Health (ASX:RHT) is a provider of non-invasive medical imaging software and analysis and it has been focusing on commercialising its flagship device Ferriscan, which measures liver-iron concentration.

 Based on artificial intelligence, Ferrismart is a bells-and-whistles version of Ferriscan that measures liver iron from a magnetic resonance imaging (MRI) readout.

 4. The growing importance of imaging

-“Advances in imaging, diagnostics and diabetes show how data and algorithms will be central to tomorrow’s value creating products and services,” reads a report by Pamela Spence, EY Global Health Sciences leader, in a report published last month.
+“Advances in imaging, diagnostics and diabetes show how data and algorithms will be central to tomorrow’s value creating products and services,” reads a report by Pamela Spence, EY Global Health Sciences leader, in a report published in September.
 “Imaging and non-imaging diagnostics advances point the way forward for medtechs.”

 There’s at least 10 ASX medical imaging stocks, and you can get a full breakdown from a previous Stockhead article on those here.